 - Referral to community resources

 The Student Support Team in each division includes the Director of Student Support, the appropriate Division Administrator, Division Counselor, Learning or Academic Support Coordinator, and School Nurse.
 The divisional teams meet weekly.
 The primary goal of these teams is to help students identify paths to success and overcome potential barriers.
-The teams identify students in need, refer to appropriate resources, and provide appropriate interventions and are committed to ensuring student success at Shipley.
+The teams identify students in need, refer to appropriate resources, provide appropriate interventions, and are committed to ensuring student success at Shipley.

 Academic Support at Shipley is provided by trained specialists with a variety of educational backgrounds.
 Sessions are based on student need and can include short-term interventions focused on organization and time management or a specific aspect of reading, as well as long-term work on specific learning weaknesses or overall study strategies.